 Disclaimer: This recipe was developed through a sponsored partnership with Dole Packaged Foods.
 As always, all opinions are my own.

-Generally I prefer the “everything in moderation” approach.
-Therefore, I’m not following a low carb diet or paleo diet (I am gluten-free by necessity), but I do love the option to reduce carbs and pack in a few more veggies.
+I don’t follow a low carb diet or paleo diet (I am gluten-free by necessity), but I do love the option to reduce carbs and pack in a few more veggies.
 That is why I love these.
 Pineapple Teriyaki Turkey Meatballs are a delicious way to stay on track while customizing to everyone’s tastes and preferences!

 How to Make Pineapple Teriyaki Turkey Meatballs

 These teriyaki meatballs start with a basic mixture of ground turkey and egg.
 Season the turkey meatballs with ginger, garlic, and a pinch of red pepper flakes for a bit of Asian flair.
 To bind them, you can stick with traditional bread crumbs, or use ground oatmeal (gluten-free, if needed) or almond meal.
 In a large bowl combine the ingredients, form balls, then bake them in the oven.